adjust/dev-docs/docs/ios/index.md

 :::
 ::::

-You can use Xcode's build flags to dynamically update your config depending on whether you create a debug build or a production build.
+You can use {program}`Xcode`'s build flags to dynamically update your config depending on whether you create a debug build or a production build.

 ::::{tab-set}
 :::{tab-item} Swift